ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 Managing deviations between the real-world state of your cloud environment and your infrastructure code, also referred to as `drift`, is a key challenge when implementing infrastructure as code.
 Deviations can happen for many reasons, such as:

 - You added, updated, or removed resources in your Terraform configuration file without running your infrastructure code.
-- You manually added, updated, or removed {{site.data.keyword.cloud_notm}} without using Terraform.
+- You manually added, updated, or removed {{site.data.keyword.cloud_notm}} without Terraform.
 - You used other automation tools, such as scripts to manipulate the state of your {{site.data.keyword.cloud_notm}} resources.

 **Where does {{site.data.keyword.bpshort}} store the state of my cloud resources?**</br>